-Surviving Job Loss In The Millennial Age: A Guide to Unemployment
+Surviving Job Loss: A Millennial's Guide to Unemployment

 In 2008 I graduated with a double major and a minor.
 I secured my first grown up job starting just a few weeks after graduation.
 Student loan payments weren't due til that fall, I was set.
 A care-free summer awaited.